Sejiki – Festival of the Hungry Ghosts

-The daytime retreat involves meditation and individual exercises in a safe setting aimed at releasing difficult karma, past regrets, broken relationship, and harmful actions taken in the name of one’s group affiliation.
+This afternoon retreat includes meditation, teaching and individual reflection for releasing difficult karma – past regrets, broken relationships, known and unknown and harmful actions taken in the name of one’s group affiliation.
 The process is rooted in the Buddhist tradition of Sejiki, also known as “Festival of the Hungry Ghosts” – a ceremony that calls in and feeds all unresolved energies in the world.
-In the evening, we invite others in the community to join the retreat participants for a potluck dinner and our annual Segaki celebration (see description below) where we honor those who have died in the past year and let go of harmful karma.
+In the evening, we invite others in the community to join the retreat participants for a potluck dinner and our annual Sejiki celebration (see description below) where we honor those who have died in the past year and let go of harmful karma.

 2 PM – Meditation, dharma talk and practices for releasing karma

 6:30 – 8 PM – Zazen/ Sejiki Ceremony